Percud/Rev_Docking/README.md

 ```
 Utility_scripts/procedure_get_coord_from_resn.pl -a NZ Human/Human_Orf_pred.resn Human/pdb
 ```
-The command will extract coordinates from the pdb files stored in the Huma/pdb directory See  [Human_Orf_pred.resn](https://github.com/Percud/Rev_Docking/edit/master/Human/Human_Orf_pred.resn) for input file specs
+The command will extract coordinates from the pdb files stored in the Huma/pdb directory. pdb_id, chain, and residue number are specified in the input file.
+The -a option specifies the particular atom (defauld CA).
+See  [Human_Orf_pred.resn](https://github.com/Percud/Rev_Docking/edit/master/Human/Human_Orf_pred.resn) for input file specs